wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 receiving buffer such that the buffer can always hold the element in its entirety.
 The parsing function will not process the element before it is fully received.

+After the element is fully received, the function `processMultibulkBuffer()` then allocates a new SDS string object and wraps it with a `robj` object by calling `createStringObject()` with the pointer to the receiving buffer and the length of the element as arguments.
+The function also implements an optimization here, i.e., if the length of the element exceeds a certain threshold (`PROTO_MBULK_BIG_ARG`) and the receiving buffer only contains the element's data, then the receiving buffer will be directly used as the SDS string without redundantly copying its content to a newly created string object.
+In this case, a new receiving buffer will be created and assigned to the client object.

 ### Input Parsing and Dispatching